-The Communist Party wanted to flush away the traditional way of life that persisted in the Chinese heartland.
+Some, myself included, concluded that the Communist Party wanted to flush away the traditional way of life that persisted in the Chinese heartland.

 Several temples, including the 1700 year-old Yang Fei Temple, were re-built on higher ground but thousands-upon-thousands of historic buildings, and precious archeological sites, were destroyed and flooded.

-I started visting the Three Gorges project in 1999 and returned several times including 2006, when the flooding started, and again in 2010 when the flooding was complete.
+I started visting the Three Gorges project in 1999 and returned several times including in 2006, when the flooding started, and again in 2010 when the flooding was complete.
 I travelled the 570 kilometrs from the Dam site, to Chong Qing, in both directions, hopping on and off ferries and later hydrofoils.

 Locals were encouraged to move from their anscestoral home to other parts of China to look for work.
 Many, especially the old, returned penniless.

-During my final visit, when the water had risen, I witnessed, the man-made, landslides and “mini-quakes” quakes that cracked roads and buildings.
+During my final visit, when the water had risen, I witnessed, the man-made, landslides and “mini-quakes” that cracked roads and buildings.
 Frequent landslides often destroyed farm and homes re-built on higher but unstable ground.